irjeyaraj/rtop/README.md

 - Switch top tabs: Left/Right, h/l, Tab/BackTab, or 1/2/3
 - Quick navigation: Home (Dashboard), End (last tab), PgDn (previous tab), PgUp (next tab)
 - Direct tab shortcuts: F2 (Dashboard), F3 (top/htop), F12 (Shell)
-- Exit: F10, or press `q` or `Ctrl-C`
+- Exit: F10, or press `q`

-Note: F12 temporarily suspends the TUI and runs your default shell in this terminal.
-Exit the shell to return to rtop.
-Vim-style `h`/`l` navigation is disabled while in shell.
+Note: F12 opens an embedded shell (PTY) inside the Shell tab.
+While on the Shell tab, most keys are forwarded to your shell.
+Ctrl-C is sent to the shell (it will not quit rtop).
+Use F10 to exit the app.
+Vim-style `h`/`l` navigation is disabled while in shell so you can type normally.

 ## Shell
-Press F12 to open your system shell directly in the current terminal.
-When you exit that shell, you’ll return to rtop.
+Press F12 to switch to the Shell tab and use your system shell embedded within rtop.
+When you leave the Shell tab or exit the shell process, you’ll return to the rest of rtop.
+If the shell exits, press F12 again to start a new session.

 ## Platform support
 rtop targets Linux.
 Some features (like GPU detection/temperature) are best-effort and depend on available sysfs/proc files and drivers.